janelia-flyem/dvid/README.md

     % make dvid

-For development, I suggest just doing "make dvid-exe" and specifying your choice of web client using "-webclient":
+For development, I suggest just doing "make dvid" and specifying your choice of web client using "-webclient":

     % dvid -webclient=/path/to/dvid-webclient -datastore=/path/to/datastore/dir serve